vbraun/sagestack/Readme.md

 ================

 This is an experimental conversion of the sage packaging system to hastdist.
-It does'nt build Sage (yet), only third-party packages.
+It doesn't build Sage (yet), only third-party packages.

 How to Use
 ----------